Introduction

 Daughters of Zelophehad Reprised

 We learned above that if a father had no sons, inheritance could pass to the daughter.
 Heli, the father of Mary apparently had no sons (cf. John 19.25-27).
 Mary married within the tribe of Judah and met the legal requirement of the Zelophehad law.
-Therefore, to Mary had legal rights of inheritance which included the claim to the royal line.
+Therefore, Mary had legal rights of inheritance which included claim to the royal line.
 Jesus, therefore, was born of Mary, of the house and lineage of David and carried the legal title to the line, but without the blood curse of Coniah.
 Again, “the seed of the woman.”

 Medical Facts: Blood